fgr-17/gstreamer-tutorials/README.md

 # Gstreamer Tutorials

-This is a public repository that contains Gstreamer Tutorials and some makefiles
+This is a  repository that contains [Gstreamer Tutorials](https://gstreamer.freedesktop.org/documentation/tutorials/index.html) and some makefiles

 ## Installation